cpodda23/GNN_industrial_communication/README.md

 - **Optimal Allocation**:
   An offline upper-bound solution that maximizes the system throughput under the same resource constraints.
 This solution is not intended for real-time implementation and serves only as a performance benchmark.

+## Retransmission and Reliability Modeling

+To evaluate the scheduler under realistic industrial conditions, the project includes a reliability and retransmission layer on top of the scheduling decisions.

+Packet delivery is affected by both:

+- MAC-level collisions (multiple nodes assigned to the same AP and time slot),

+- PHY-level channel impairments (fading and noise).

+A simplified HARQ-like retransmission mechanism is implemented to study reliability–latency trade-offs:

+- **Time-Domain Retransmissions (Baseline)**
+Failed packets are retransmitted by the same AP in future time slots.
+This approach is sensitive to channel coherence and may suffer repeated failures in slow-fading industrial environments.

+- **Spatial Diversity Retransmissions (Proposed)** Failed packets are re-routed to a different AP, exploiting independent spatial paths.
+This mechanism significantly improves reliability and latency by reducing fading correlation, at the cost of increased spectral resource usage.

+The retransmission logic allows the evaluation of:

+- Packet Error Rate (PER),

+- Reliability gains from spatial diversity,

+- Latency distributions and URLLC compliance.

 ## Performance Evaluation

 Performance is evaluated both quantitatively and qualitatively: